hgcl/clara-le/pages/posts/7-living-better-with-less.md

  </figcaption>
 </figure>

-## Life Peek: Fostering Conversations
+## Life peek: Fostering Conversations

 I am not much of an outdoor person—lots of allergies and just _life ya know_.
 From time to time, I will force myself out of the door for a long walk with Robin.
 And we invariably talk about thought-provoking topics.